DevvEmeka/Glasp-user-guide/glasp.md

 3. Click on **Delete Page**.

 ### `Add a Tag to Your Highlights`
-Adding tags to your highlights helps you quickly find highlights with the same tag.
+Adding tags to your highlights helps you to quickly find highlights with the same tag.
 To add a tag to your highlight, take the following steps:

 1. Click on the highlight you want to add a tag to.
 2. Type the tag in the tag bar.